 - If you are performing outside consulting, you negotiate and sign non-disclosure agreements solely for you as an individual or on behalf of your company.

 - If you would like to use intellectual property developed at UO in your consulting work, you should obtain a license from IPS.

 Academic personnel can also provide standard-practice or project-based consulting activities through the University of Oregon.
-These are handled by Sponsored Project Services and Innovation Partnership Services, with the details depending on whether the party seeking consulting services is a for profit or non-profit entity.
+These are handled by Sponsored Project Services and Industry, Innovation, and Translation (IIT), with the details depending on whether the party seeking consulting services is a for profit or non-profit entity.
 Income for the consulting activity would contribute to the academic personnel’s standard salary.
 To learn more, please see the Faculty & Staff Consulting Overview.